 What’s even more astounding?
 The Incas excelled at a special type of stone construction known as ashlar.
 They used polished drystone walls of quarried granite.
 These stone blocks were fit together so perfectly that no mortar was required.

 Machu Picchu contained an urban center of 150 buildings.
 Surrounding this city center was naturally occurring springs and huge swathes of irrigated, terraced land.
 This meant Inca farmers could grow crops for up to four times as many people as the city’s actual population.

 The Incas constructed a paved road to Machu Picchu known as the Inca Trail.
 Today, thousands of tourists make the two- to five-day trek up the Inca Trail.
 But it requires careful preparation due to the area’s high elevation.

 As one of the most attractive tourist destinations in the world, the Peruvian government has implemented new regulations to ensure the safety of Machu Picchu.
 No more than 2,500 visitors can visit the site per day, and every group must have a guide.

-Luckily, we handle all of the details for you on our Peru Family Adventure, making Machu Picchu for kids a worry-free, awe-inspiring adventure.
+Luckily, we’ll help you create the perfect Peru Family Adventure, making Machu Picchu with kids a worry-free, awe-inspiring adventure.
 Visit Lima and Cuzco, explore the rainforest, enjoy a memorable stay with the artisans of the Sacred Valley and complete your adventure by breathing in the magical spirit of the Incas in Machu Picchu.